PiotrPodsiadlo/RecruitmentTaskFP2019/README.md

 3. File -> new -> Project from existing sources

-4. choose Maven project and follow the rest of instructions by clicking "next" until project is ready
+4. Choose Maven project and follow the rest of instructions by clicking "next" until project is ready

 In order to use Database: